 Here are the announcements in case you only watched the U.S. Nintendo Direct:

 SaGa: Scarlet Grace

 SaGa: Scarlet Grace is the latest entry in Square Enix’s long-running RPG series that dates back to 1992 (or 1989 if you count The Final Fantasy Legend).
-The most recent entry, Imperial SaGa, arrived for web browsers in Japan in 2015, while the most recent one released in the West was Romancing SaGa 2 last year.
+The latest installment to come before it, Imperial SaGa, arrived for web browsers in Japan in 2015, while the most recent one released in the West was Romancing SaGa 2 last year.

 Taiko no Tatsujin: Nintendo Switch Version

 Taiko no Tatsujin is a fun series of rhythm games created by Namco.
 Originally designed as an arcade game, the series has gone on to have releases on platforms such as the PlayStation 2, PlayStation Portable, Nintendo DS, Wii, PlayStation 4, iOS and Android.
 Yet, despite being around since 2001 and released on so many platforms, there has only been one entry which was officially released in North America: the first one.